NCATSTranslator/reasoner-validator/README.md

 The request body consists of JSON data structure with two top level tag:

 - An **optional** `trapi_version` tag can be given a value of the TRAPI version against which the message will be validated, expressed as a SemVer string (defaults to 'latest' if omitted; partial SemVer strings are resolved to their 'latest' minor and patch releases).
+This value may also be a GitHub branch name (e.g. '**master**').
 - An **optional** `biolink_version` tag can be given a value of the Biolink Model version against which the message knowledge graph semantic contents will be validated, expressed as a SemVer string (defaults to 'latest' Biolink Model Toolkit supported version, if omitted).
 - An **optional** `sources` with an object dictionary (example shown) specifying the ARA and KP sources involved in the TRAPI call (specified by infores CURIE) and the expected KP provenance source type, i.e. 'primary' implies that the KP is tagged as a 'biolink:primary_knowledge_source'.
 Optional in that the root "sources" or any of the subsidiary tags may be omitted (default to None)
 - An **optional** `strict_validation` flag (default: None or 'false').
 If 'true' then follow strict validation rules, such as treating as 'error' states the use of `category`, `predicate` and `attribute_type_id` that are of type `abstract` or `mixin`  as errors.